 Upper Murray Regional Neighbourhood House Network (UMRNHN) is one of 16 networks representing neighbourhood houses and learning centres across regional and metropolitan Victoria.
-The Networks provide management and operational support, as well as resources, to the member Houses and Centres.
+The Networks provide management and operational support and resources to the member houses and centres.
 This includes personalised support to Committees of Management/Governance, staff and volunteers.
 Networks also have a facilitative role, enabling their members to participate in broader community development strategies.

-In the Upper Murray Region there are 15 Houses and Centres across six Local Government Areas, within the Shires of Indigo, Wodonga, Wangaratta, Moira, Alpine, Towong.
+In the Upper Murray Region there are 16 neighbourhood houses and centres across six Local Government Areas, within the Shires of Indigo, Wodonga, Wangaratta, Moira, Alpine, Towong.
 These municipalities incorporate regional centres or towns, semi-rural and rural areas.

 UMRNHN receives Neighbourhood House Coordination Program (NHCP) funding from Department of Health and Human Services (DHHS), and from this employs a Network Coordinator for 19 hours/week.

 Like other Neighbourhood House Networks, UMRNHN is governed by a volunteer committee drawn from Neighbourhood Houses and Learning Centres across the Network.
 The Committee meets at least four times a year, with ongoing communication and meetings between the Network Coordinator and the Chair.

 UMRNHN is an incorporated association under the Associations Incorporation Reform Act 2012 (Vic).
 The Constitution reflects the Model Rules, and can be found here.

 The current Strategic Plan covers the three years from 2018 to 2020.

 The four strategic goals for 2018-2020 are: